When it comes to men’s health, prostate cancer is common. But, where do you feel prostate pain?

 If you have pain in your pelvis, difficult or painful urination, or painful ejaculation, see your doctor.
 An infection can cause this in the prostate gland, which can worsen over time if not treated.

-You will feel pain when you get prostatitis, but there are no pain symptoms with prostate cancer.
+You will feel pain when you get prostatitis, but there are no symptoms of prostate cancer.

 You’ll feel pain when the prostate cancer has spread from the prostate or cancer has finally made the prostate gland swell.

-The best way to prevent prostate pain is to get regular checkups with your doctor, especially when you’re at higher risk.
+The best way to prevent prostate pain is to exercise, lose belly fat, and get regular checkups with your doctor, especially when you’re at higher risk.
 Such as being an African-American male or with a family history.